Writing, Applying and Reading Semantic Extensions

 "Semantic Extensions" is a mechanism to extend the semantic domain of an API specification like RAML or OpenApi.

-We use AML to define mappings that will be describe the AST structure used to parse the nodes that extend the domain of the source specification.
+We use AML to define mappings that will describe the AST structure used to parse the nodes that extend the domain of the source specification.
 Also, it allows map the AST structure to semantic terms.

 We identify such nodes or extension points by using annotations (also called spec extensions).